Mediterranean cruises - Montjuic Hill in Barcelona

 🧳 Getting from Barcelona Airport to the Cruise Port

 Josep Tarradellas Barcelona–El Prat Airport (BCN) is located about 15 km (9 miles) from the cruise terminals and is well connected to the city.
-Travel time to the port usually takes around 20–30 minutes, depending on traffic.
+Travel time to the port usually takes around 20–25 minutes, depending on traffic.

 Best ways to reach the cruise port from the airport:

 • 🚖 Taxi: The easiest and most direct option.
-Taxis are available at both terminals and travel time is about 20–25 minutes.
+Taxis are available at both terminals, with a travel time of about 20–25 minutes.
+The fixed fare between the airport and the port is €45.

 • 🚐 Private Transfer: A good choice for groups or those with lots of luggage.

 • 🚌 Aerobús + Taxi/Metro: The Aerobús runs every 5–10 minutes from the airport to Plaça de Catalunya (city center) in about 35 minutes.
-From there, you can take a taxi (about 10–15 minutes) or the metro (Line L3 to Drassanes) to reach the port area.
+From there, you can take a taxi (about 15–20 minutes) or the metro (Line L3 to Drassanes) to reach the port area.
 One-way Aerobús tickets cost €7.45.

 • 🚆 Train + Metro + Cruise Bus (budget option): From Terminal 2, take the RENFE train (R2 Nord line) to Passeig de Gràcia, then transfer to Metro Line L3 to Drassanes station.
-From there, either walk or catch the Cruise Bus (Portbus) to your terminal.
+From there, either walk or catch the Cruise Bus to your terminal.
 This route takes longer and involves more transfers but costs under €10 total.

 🚌 Hop-On Hop-Off Sightseeing Bus